-- 1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - 2.
-Is your company's cost accounting system based on standard (budgeted) costs?
-State whether standard costs were used in your responses to this questionnaire.
-If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods and describe how those variances have been allocated. - 3.
-Provide details of any significant or unusual cost variances that occurred during the investigation period. - 4.
-Describe the profit/cost centres in your company's cost accounting system. - 5.
-For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods.
-In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs. - 6.
-Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs. - 7.
-List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes. - 8.
+- 1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - · JFE Bars & Shapes maintains the management accounting system named of - Is your company's cost accounting system based on standard (budgeted) costs?
+State 2. whether standard costs were used in your responses to this questionnaire.
+If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated. - The cost of JFE Bars & Shapes is based on standard and actual production costs were allocated to

+.
+The differences between

+- 3. Provide details of any significant or unusual cost variances that occurred during the investigation period. - There are no such cost variances occurring during the investigation period. - Describe the profit/cost centres in your company's cost accounting system.
+4.

+There are

+- For each profit/cost centre describe in detail the methods that your company normally 5. uses to allocate costs to the goods.
+In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs. - · JFE Bars & Shapes sets up standard costs

+6. Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.

+- 7. List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes.
+All production costs are valued in - 8.
 State whether your company engaged in any start-up operations in relation to the goods.
+Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation.

+• JFE Bars & Shapes did not engage in any start-up operations in relation to the goods.

-Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation. - 9.
-State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.
+9. State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.